ChristianSi/lytspel/README.md

 * As noted above, the schwa is omitted between certain consonants and final «l» or «m».
-To prevent misreadings, the omitted schwa is restored as «e» in front of the suffixes «ait/et, erri, ism, ist, oid, uss, ys» ‹ate, ary, ..., ous, ise/ize› as well as before stressed «ee», e.g.
+To prevent misreadings, the omitted schwa is restored as «e» in front of the suffixes «ait/et, erri, ism, ist, oid, uss, ys» ‹ate, ary..., ous, ise/ize› as well as before stressed «ee», e.g.
   «en'capselait» ‹encapsulate› from «capssl» ‹capsule›, «piupelerri» ‹pupillary› from «piupl» ‹pupil›, «vandelism» ‹vandalism› from «vandl» ‹vandal›, «iuni'vurselism» ‹universalism› from «iuni'vurssl» ‹universal›,